Renogy 200W Portable Solar Panel

 The output?

-The MC4 cable dropped straight into most of our stations, and the 24.6V rating stays friendly with the small ones.
-Shaun topped up his Jackery with it and never wrestled an adapter.
+The included MC4 cable suits most stations, and the 24.6V rating stays friendly with the small ones that a higher-voltage panel would overwhelm.

 Here is the catch:

-Owners split on real wattage, with several measuring closer to 130 than the 200 promised on gray afternoons.
-The warranty runs just 12 months, and a few buyers saw panels fail early.
+Owners split on real wattage, with several reporting closer to 130 than the 200 on the badge.
+The warranty runs just 12 months, a few buyers report panels failing early, and it works out mid-pack per watt.

 Inspect it on arrival and test the output before a trip.
 Do that and you have a genuinely portable panel that plays nice with almost any brand.